chris-j-h/doc.tessera/docs/HowTo/Configure/Enclave.md

     }
     ```

-## Remote enclave
+## Remote HTTP enclave

-To configure a [remote HTTP enclave](../../Concepts/Enclave-types.md#http-enclave), in the remote enclave
+To configure a [remote HTTP enclave](../../Concepts/Enclave-types.md#remote-http-enclave), in the remote HTTP enclave
 configuration file:

 * Specify an `ENCLAVE` server app type with REST as the communication type.
 * Specify TLS settings as appropriate, with the transaction manager as a client of the enclave.

 In the transaction manager configuration file, specify the same enclave configuration so the transaction
-manager can find the remote enclave.
+manager can find the remote HTTP enclave.

-!!! example "Remote enclave configuration file"
+!!! example "Remote HTTP enclave configuration file"
     ```json
     {
      "serverConfigs": [{